 Full TitleAn Open-Label, Multicenter, Global Phase 2 Basket Study of Entrectinib for the Treatment of Patients with Locally Advanced or Metastatic Solid Tumors that Harbor NTRK1/2/3, ROS1, or ALK Gene Rearrangements (Version date 09-SEP-2016)

-Entrectinib is an investigational drug that interferes with cancer growth in tumors containing mutations in the NTRK1, NTRK2, NTRK3, ROS1, or ALK genes.
+Entrectinib is a drug that interferes with cancer growth in tumors containing mutations in the NTRK1, NTRK2, NTRK3, ROS1, or ALK genes.
 In this study, researchers are evaluating the safety and effectiveness of entrectinib in patients with locally advanced or metastatic solid tumors containing these gene rearrangements, including patients with non-small cell lung cancer and colorectal cancer.
 Entrectinib is taken orally (by mouth).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: